Bandito11/disqus-web-component/README.md

 # How to use

-When creating a Comment Count just add the shortname and config from any variable or object created in a JavaScript
+When creating a Comment Count just add the shortname and config object from a JavaScript

 For example.
 From this code:
 ```javascript